KelliePetersen/OOPwithPHP/src/phpadvanced/SOLID.md

 loose coupling.
 The implementations of an interface are independent of each other and don’t need to share any code.

 An example can be found in the [SOLID folder](https://github.com/KelliePetersen/phpsqlbook/blob/master/src/phpadvanced/SOLID/openclosed.php)

+## Liskov Substitution Principle
+It extends the Open/Closed Principle by focusing on the behavior of a superclass and its subtypes.
+Objects of a superclass shall be replaceable with objects of its subclasses without causing negative side effects.
+That requires the objects of your subclasses to behave in the same way as the objects of your superclass.

+This can be achieved with a few rules:
+* An overridden method of a subclass needs to accept the same input parameter values as the method of the superclass.
+  * You can implement less restrictive validation rules, but not stricter rules, as this could result in an exception.
+* The return value of an overridden method needs to comply with the same rules as the return value of the method of the superclass.
+  * You can implement less restrictive validation rules, but only implement stricter rules by returning a specific subclass of the defined return value, or by returning a subset of the valid return values of the superclass.
+* Implement your own checks via code reviews and test cases.

+An example can be found in the [SOLID folder](https://github.com/KelliePetersen/phpsqlbook/blob/master/src/phpadvanced/SOLID/liskovsubstitution.php)